MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Python3.x/LibrariesFrameworks/pytest/Docs/Fixtures/README.md

 ============================ 8 passed in 0.12s =============================

-You can see that the parametrized module-scoped modarg resource caused an ordering of test execution that lead to the fewest possible “active” resources.
+You can see that the parametrized module-scoped modarg resource caused an ordering of test execution that lead to the fewest possible "active" resources.
 The finalizer for the mod1 parametrized resource was executed before the mod2 resource was setup.

 In particular notice that test_0 is completely independent and finishes first.
 Then test_1 is executed with mod1, then test_2 with mod1, then test_1 with mod2 and finally test_2 with mod2.